Para leer esta hoja informativa en español, haga clic aquí.

 - Avoiding or staying away from people, places, or activities that remind a person of the original traumatic event

 - Changes in mood and thinking (e.g., depression, anxiety, problems with memory, difficulty concentrating).
-These often include losing interest in once pleasurable activities, a sense of being detached from others, trouble experiencing a full range of feelings, and feeling constant shame, guilt, or horror.
+These changes often include losing interest in once pleasurable activities, a sense of being detached from others, trouble experiencing a full range of feelings, and feeling constant shame, guilt, or horror.

 You may be wondering how this topic affects you, especially if you do not have PTSD.
 It is important to remember that it is our experience of an event that makes it traumatic, and you do not have to have PTSD to suffer from the effects of trauma.

-By definition, trauma results in lasting negative effects on a woman's ability to function in the world – physically, mentally, emotionally, socially, and/or spiritually.
+By definition, trauma results in lasting negative effects on a person's ability to function in the world – physically, mentally, emotionally, socially, and/or spiritually.
 See if any of these effects ring true for you.
 Trauma can affect a woman's: